-Succession is one of the sleeper hits of HBO Max since, well, probably The Sopranos.
+Succession is one of the biggest hits of HBO Max since, well, probably The Sopranos.
 In fact, there are many similarities in the two series: Succession is a drama about a family-based business where almost every character is morally corrupt.
-But it’s written and filmed so beautifully, you can’t look away.
-Debuting in 2018, as of this writing Succession just finished its third season.
+But it’s written, filmed, and scored so beautifully, you can’t look away.
+Debuting in 2018, as of this writing Succession is heading into its fourth and final season.

 One of the things I love about Succession is the attention to detail, even down to the characters’ names.
 Creator Jesse Armstrong was very intentional when he chose names for these fantastic, multi-dimentional characters.